 Credit Cards

 Individual debts, such as loans or credit card debt in the name of one party, are usually taken care of by the party in whose name the debt is.
 On the other hand, joint accounts are in both names, and the creditors just want payment.
-They are not interested which name will provide the payment.
+They are not interested in which name will provide the payment.
 Even if the card was only used by one spouse, if it is a joint account, the couple is jointly responsible for payments.
 That applies to the common law states.
 In the nine community property states, even if your name is not on the card, you may be held responsible for half of the debt.

 When you begin the divorce process, it is a good idea to close all joint credit cards to prevent a spouse from continuing to accumulate debt and leaving you responsible for payments.